sfmcdg/awesome-salesforce-marketingcloud/README.md

 ## Contribute

-Do you have a link that you would like the community to know about?

-Feel very welcome to share a comment.
+Thank you to all the AWESOME marketing clouders who have shared with the community. **Do you have a link that you would like the community to know about?** Feel very welcome to contribute a comment with your fav marketing link.